quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 as communicated via the 'min_ack_delay' transport parameter, preventing the receiver from sending an acknowledgment every RTT in time unless packets are acknowledged immediately.
-In these cases, Reordering Threshold values other than 1 can can delay loss detection more than an RTT.
+In these cases, Reordering Threshold values other than 1 can delay loss detection more than an RTT.

 ### Application-Limited Connections